temporalio/cli/temporalcli/commandsmd/commands.md

 * `--event-details` (bool) - If set when using text output, this will print the event details instead of just the event during workflow progress.
-If set when using JSON output, this will include the entire "history" JSON key of the started run (does not follow runs).
+If set when using JSON output, this will include the entire "history" JSON key of the started run (does not follow runs)

 Includes options set for [shared workflow start](#options-set-for-shared-workflow-start).
 Includes options set for [workflow start](#options-set-for-workflow-start).